LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 .footer[Read more at https://docs.litium.com/documentation/litium-accelerators/install-litium-accelerator]

-## Litium patform is only distributed through a private NuGet-feed
+## Litium platform is only distributed through a private NuGet-feed

 * The NuGet-feed is accessed using your [Litium Docs](http://docs.litium.com) user account